giulnicole/SardinianTrios/README.md

 The work is inspired by the method developed by the works of Yang et al. (2022) and the one by Sesia et al. (2022).

+### Data collection
+Available info can be found in the work by *Bernardinelli et al, (2007), 10.1371/journal.pone.0000480*.

 ### References